 Located in Te Urewera in the east of the North Island, the nearest towns are Wairoa, Gisborne and Rotorua.

-View the Lake Waikaremoana brochure (PDF, 3,004K).
+View the Lake Waikaremoana brochure (PDF, 2,490K).

 Wasps are numerous and aggressive this season.
 If walking around Lake Waikaremoana, please be adequately prepared, especially if you or anyone in your party has a known allergy to wasp stings.

 Move past areas with wasps quickly and quietly.
-So that we can destroy nests as they are discovered, please let us know the exact location of any wasps or wasp nests you see.
+So that we can destroy nests as they are discovered, let us know the exact location of any wasps or wasp nests you see.